Best Vanilla Cake Recipe

 • Vanilla Russian buttercream – While any frosting will work, vanilla Russian buttercream is perfect for frosting layered cakes and contains condensed milk, giving it a hint of delicious caramel flavor.

-How to make vanilla bean cake:
+How to make the best vanilla cake

 Before you get started, line three, 8-inch round cake pans with parchment paper.
 Then, spray the pans with nonstick cooking spray.
 You’ll also need to preheat your oven to 350°F.